frmfm/FRAMED-2.0-Guide/README.md

 ## 1-4.
 Application(EXE) Artworks

+This category is related to all other than the frameworks listed below.
+These include Windows specific applications such as those made using Unity, Unreal Engine, etc.

 ### ■ Resolution

 • The screen will display at W1080*H1920 pixels resolution.
 Please be aware of this resolution when developing your artwork.